zeraphosa/playground/divacademytasks/divacademytasks.md

 2. Sum 2 number with using inputs.
 [See Answer](2.html)
 3. Find the multiplication and division of the two numbers.
 [See Answer](3.html)
 4. Find the perimeter and area of the numbers a and b.
 [See Answer](4.html)
+5. Create a function with the inputs and calculate its discriminant.
+[See Answer](5.html)